crossorigin="anonymous">

 Physical Activities Without Arm Movement

-Exercises like cycling or activities where the arms are stationary can lead to undercounting since the ring relies on finger motion.
+Exercises like cycling or stationary arm activities can lead to undercounting, since the ring relies on finger motion.

 Environmental Factors